New York City Personal Injury Lawyers Near Your Area

 If your injuries are severe, you may be able to file a personal injury lawsuit against the negligent driver.
 You can also pursue damages for pain and suffering, medical bills, and lost wages.

-Your personal injury attorney will need to show the jury that you have suffered significant pain and suffering, so you get the most compensation.
+Your york personal injury lawyers will need to show the jury that you have suffered significant pain and suffering, so you get the most compensation.
 Of course, pain and suffering are subjective, but the attorney can point to other cases, verdicts, and settlements for those with similar injuries.
 This can give the jury a frame of reference for the level of compensation you deserve.

 New York also allows the jury to assess punitive damages if the defendant engaged in grossly negligent behavior that led to your injuries.
 For example, if the driver was highly drunk and left you with catastrophic injuries, you could be eligible for punitive damages.